marcosjom/makefile-like-IDE/README.md

 The first command will build only `my_lib_static`.
 The second command will build `my_exe`, but as `my_lib_static` is a dependency, it will also be built and linked to `my_exe`.

 This is useful for complex code structures.
-I typically work in XCode and Visual-Studio, and once I need to compile my code for other systems (like Linux or Android), I sync my `.mk` project descriptions to the ones my IDE has and run `make`.
+I typically work in XCode and Visual-Studio, and once I need to compile my code for other systems (like Linux or Android), I sync my `.mk` project descriptions to the ones in my IDE and run `make`.

 # Debugging and setup